-INNOVATIVE FOOD HOLDINGS, INC. For All All Except individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. To elect seven (7) directors to serve for the ensuing year.
-Nominees: 01) Sam Klepfish 05) David Polinsky 02) Justin Wiemperg 06) James G. Pappers

-Nominees: 01) Sam Klepfish 05) David Polinsky 02) Justin Wiernasz 06) James C. Pappas 03) Joel Gold 07) Mark Schmulen 04) Hank Cohn - Th ne Board of Directors recommends you vote FOR the following proposals: For Against Abstain 2.
-To approve and authorize our Board of Directors to implement a reverse split of our outstanding Common Stock, at its discretion, in a ratio ranging from 1:2 to 1:15.
-3. To ratify the selection by the Board of Directors of the firm of Liggett & Webb P.A., as the Company's independent auditors for the current fiscal year.
+INNOVATIVE FOOD HOLDINGS, INC. Withhold For All To withhold authority to vote for any individual The Board of Directors recommends you vote FOR the All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. following: 1.
+To elect eight (8) directors to serve for the ensuing year.
+Nominees: tommees.
+01) Sam Klepfish 02) Justin Wiernasz 03) Joel Gold 04) Hank Cohn 05) David Polinsky 06) James C. Pappas 07) Mark Schmulen 08) Jefferson Gramm The Board of Directors recommends you vote FOR the fo llowing pro posals: A1 For Against Abstain 2.
+To approve and authorize our Board of Directors to impler $1\!:\!2$ to $1\!:\!15$ . nent a rever se split of our out standing Cor nmon Stock, at its discretion, in a ratio ranging from 3.
+To ratify the selection by the Board of Directors of the firm n of Liggett & Webb P.A., as the Company 's independent auditors for the current fiscal year.
 4. To conduct an advisory vote on executive compensation.
-5. To transact such other business as may properly come before the meeting or any adjournment thereof.
+5. To transact such other business as may properly come befo ore the meeti ng or any adjourr nment thereo f.
 Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+When administrator, or other fiduciary, please give full title as such sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

-Signature (Joint Owners)
+If a corporation or par corporate or partnership name by authorized officer. .
+Joint owne rs should each Signature [PLEASE SIGN WITHIN BOX] Date j Signature (Joint Owners) Date J